inspaya/soctrack_module/README.md

 ## The Output

 We will be using custom markers to indicate peoples moods, and based on that, using polylines/polygons to suggest that people in a given area are happy/sad.

+The product site is available at https://ask.ngmap.live/

 ## Technology